Skip to main content

 14. Enter the name of each newly created merchant center account in New Merchant Account Name.
 This setting applies only if you use the seller ID as a merchant reference.

 15. Select On in Remove Empty Subaccounts to remove empty sub-accounts from your Google Merchant Center before running a new export.
-With this option on, the API deletes empty sub-accounts every time the site runs.
+With this option On, the API deletes empty sub-accounts every time the site runs.

 16. In Log API calls, select On for the platform to log calls to the GMC API.
 You can find the logs in the Notifications window.